 (13) Biennial CEIP update.
-On or before November 1st of each odd-numbered year that the utility does not file a CEIP, a utility must file with the commission, in the same docket as its current CEIP, a request for approval of its proposed Biennial Conservation Plan and include an explanation of how that plan will modify targets in its CEIP.
-The utility may file, at the same time as its proposed Biennial Conservation Plan, other proposed changes to the CEIP as a result of the integrated resource plan progress report and other utility activities that are developed as a result of its adaptive management required in WAC 480-100-650(2).
+Utilities must make a biennial CEIP update filing on or before November 1st of each odd-numbered year that the utility does not file a CEIP.
+The CEIP update may be limited to the biennial conservation plan requirements under Chapter 480-109 WAC.
+The utility must file its biennial CEIP update in the same docket as its most recently filed CEIP and include an explanation of how the update will modify targets in its CEIP.
+In addition to its proposed biennial conservation plan, the utility may file in the update other proposed changes to the CEIP as a result of the integrated resource plan progress report and other utility activities that are developed as a result of its adaptive management required in WAC 480-100-610(6), including changes related to WAC 480-100-610(4)(c).

-WAC 480-100-660 Process for Review of CEIP and Updates
+WAC 480-100-645 Process for Review of CEIP and Updates